-shelly rocks found in the fields of Lossenham and Frogs Hill are The shelly focks found in the heads of Obsenfindin dia heads in Obsenfindin dia heads in Obsenfindin dia heads with the shells of the small bivalve Filosina gregaria.
+The shelly rocks found in the fields of Lossenham and Frogs Hill are a bioclastic limestone packed with the shells of the small bivalve Filosina gregaria.
 Known as Cyrena Marble the rock is 6.5 - 7 on the Mohs scale, a similar hardness to flint.
 This means the stone, when cut and worked, shows a good polished surface with great detail and could be used decoratively.
-The uneven slabs are generally just a few inches in thickness and were formed in shallow braided streams or rivers on the Wealden floodplains of the Lower Cortaneous The rocks educing from the Wealthurt (Lar and Turbhidan the streams).
-Cretaceous.
+The uneven slabs are generally just a few inches in thickness and were formed in shallow braided streams or rivers on the Wealden floodplains of the Lower Cretaceous.
 The rocks derive from the Wadhurst Clay and Tunbridge Wells Sand formations within the Hastings Beds and can be readily found as fallen slabs and sea-worn slabs at Cliff End in Sussex.

-The stone found at Lossenham differs from Bethersden Marble, also vn as Sussex Marble or Paludina Limestone, which contains Anowin as assex Marbie of Paradiant Lineschie, which contains the shells of the gastropods Viviparus sussexiants and Paludina fluvorium.
+The stone found at Lossenham differs from Bethersden Marble, also known as Sussex Marble or Paludina Limestone, which contains the shells of the gastropods Viviparus sussexianis and Paludina fluvorium.
 On a visit to Aylesford Priory I spotted what I believe to be the Bethersden type used for both an early fireplace and occasional floor slabs in the cloisters.
-The Bethersden type shows mostly blackened shelly material with some white infills in a greenish grey matrix, whilst so far the bivalve rock found at Lossenham shows white shells with occasional iron staining in a brown matrix. brown matrix
+The Bethersden type shows mostly blackened shelly material with some white infills in a greenish grey matrix, whilst so far the bivalve rock found at Lossenham shows white shells with occasional iron staining in a brown matrix.

 It would be good to keep an eye out for the type found at Lossenham in early architectural features.
-If you spot anything of interest, please let me know! russell@lossenham.org.uk recently submitted application for scheduled monument consent for a programme of archaeological work on Castle Toll, complex of earthworks at the tern end of the Lossenham eastern oeninsula.
-If successful, this will allow the first excavations on the site since 1971, with the hope that we can learn more about this little understood monument tio inese are we hope to answer:
+If you spot anything of interest, please let me know! russell@lossenham.org.uk